zaryar/EffektChess/README.md

 - User Input Validation (Accept user moves in algebraic notation)
 - Check if the user’s move matches the correct solution.
 - if yes: the opponent moves
-- if no: get 3 changes and lose.
+- if no: get 3 chances

 ## can-have